alexivkin/secure-micro-server/README.md

-# Minimal HTTPS server with basic auth
+# Secure minimal web server with Basic authentication

+A small HTTPS server written in python to serve sensitive data over TLS after basic authentication.
+Designed to run in a docker container for additional security.

+* Runs natively or inside a distroless container image for extra security.
-Serves content out of /server/public folder, over HTTPS, mapped into the container on the internal port 8443.
+* Serves content out of /server/public folder, over HTTPS, mapped into the container on the internal port 8443.
-Supports running custom python server-side code.
-To do this set an execute bit on the file you'd like the server to run.
+* Supports running custom python server-side code.
+A file that has an execute bit will be run after receiving the GET request.
 The code will have "filename" variable passed to it and "result" and "error" expected from it.

-Based on a distroless image for extra security.

-Building: `docker build -t <image tag> .`
+Building the docker image: `docker build -t <image tag> .`

 ## Running

-Generate a server key, or provide your own

-	openssl req -new -x509 -keyout server.key -out server.pem -days 3650 -nodes

-Generate Basic Auth Key:
+Create a folder `public` and put your contents into it.
+Generate the basic auth key:

 	echo -n "<username>:<password>" | base64 > ba.key

-Run
+Then

+	./run.sh

+If you don't have a TLS in a `server.key` file, one will be generated for you on the first run.

+To run interactively execute

+	python server.py

+or

 ```bash
 docker run --rm -it -v "$PWD/ba.key":/server/ba.key -v "$PWD/server.pem":/server/server.pem -v "$PWD/server.key":/server/server.key  -v "$PWD/public/":/server/public/ -p 4545:8443 alexivkin/secure-micro-server